BimanshuKumar23/PhoneBook_Mini_Project/README.md

 # PhoneBook_Mini_Project
-A DSA concept implementation simple project based on DSA and C.
+A simple project implementation based on DSA and C.